irvch/DDRL-Project/README.md

 ## Limitations

 There are considerable drawbacks to this implementation.
 Chief among them is the increased computational cost due to optimal transport calculations being made at every initial planning step.
 Moreover, unrealistic interpolants will inevitably occur due to latent representations' inherent lack of understanding physical priors.
 This is demonstrated in the failure case above: the optimal mapping would simply have the object pass through the T-shape to reach its desired goal, yet doing so is physically impossible, and the model eventually fails to reach its target before a cutoff point established by the user.
 Sensitivity to OT-based regularization is controlled by the $\lambda$ parameter.
 If the parameter is too high, then we get failure cases like above, where the model should first take suboptimal actions to reach its goal.

-Coupled with only marginal gains in the cases where it is successful, the method overall seems mostly ineffective on the short-range tasks included in these experiments.
+Ultimately, the method seems mostly ineffective on the short-range tasks included in these experiments.
+Although there are performance gains in the cases where it is successful, these are marginal and offset by higher compute requirements.